 Comprehensive Eye Exams

-We diagnose, treat and help prevent diseases and disorders affecting the eye and related structures.
-Other conditions that can show up in a routine eye examination relate to our general health, for example, diabetes, thyroid dysfunction, hypertension and neurologic disorders.
-We provide referrals to specialists and can help manage post-eye-surgery health.
-From preschoolers, school age children through to grandparents,we not only ensure quality of vision and eye health, but quality of life.
+Non visual acuity health conditions that can be detected in a routine eye examination that relate to general health include diabetes, thyroid dysfunction, hypertension and neurologic disorders.
+If any of these conditions are indicated we provide referrals to specialists and can help manage post-eye-surgery health.
+From preschoolers and school age children through to grandparents, comprehensive routine eye examinations ensure quality of vision and eye health, and quality of life.

 As Doctors of Optometry, we evaluate many factors that can affect your vision and eye health.
 We review your case history, conduct an external and internal exam of your eyes using advanced imaging technology and measure vision qualities, such as eye movements and coordination, sharpness of vision and peripheral vision.
 We also evaluate your ability to adjust focus, and to see colour and depth normally.
 If we detect problems, we may recommend glasses, contact lenses, exercises, medication or surgery.